 Turns out, there are many things that subtly add to our overwhelm.
-Once we identify what they are, we can address them in ways that work for us.
-So here are some of the biggest things that add to our overwhelm in a big way.
+There are many reasons why ADHD and overwhelm walk hand in hand and once we identify what they are, we can address them in ways that work for us.

 Not knowing where to start on a project or task tends to cause those of us with ADHD to become overwhelmed fast.
 Before we can actually get started on the thing, we have to identify where to even begin.
 And deciding where to begin is often fraught with difficulties for us.